walkabilly/phac_routing/data_analysis.md

 ![](data_analysis_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 The `joy plot` shows a histogram for travel time for each travel mode and each station.
 In general, the car travel mode has the shortest travel time and the most narrow range of the distribution.
 This suggests that driving is the fastest travel mode and the most consistent in terms of time.
 The next fastest travel mode was bike + transit, which was generally similar in travel time to driving except for the McKenzie Towne (Calgary), Blair (Ottawa), and Naki Transit Center (Calgary) stations.
 The distribution of the bike + transit travel times was wider for bike + transit compared to driving.
 Taking transit was rarely competitive with driving or biking + transit.
 The closest transit time between bike, bike + transit, and car was Surrey Central station.
 For transit use, the distribution was very wide, particularly for McKenzie Towne and Heritage Valley.
 Finally, simply cycling the entire distance was

+## Limitations

+There are a number of limitations to this work.
+The limitations mostly relate to the default settings in the Google Routing API, the random selection of points, and the time of day chosen for the analysis.

+1. This analysis did not consider whether key AT supporting infrastructure or policy exists on these for the cycling trips.
+In many of the areas around the origin stations, cycling infrastructure is likely lacking.
+Improving cycling infrastructure around transit stations could support more cycling to transit, as many cyclists may not cycle in areas with poor infrastructure.
+2. The transit routing uses the default settings in the Google Maps API for each of the modes.
+The transit options include potential alternate routing preferences including `less_walking` and `fewer_transfers`.
+We did not test each of the different transit routing options as sensitivity analyses.
+3. The bicycle routing analysis includes the default Google bikeway analysis.
+The Google Routes API clearly states that `bicycling routes are in beta and might sometimes be missing clear sidewalks, pedestrian paths, or bicycling paths`.
+If there were paths that were more direct from residential areas to transit, this would make the bike trip shorter, and we are assuming that we are routing the bikes along roadways only.
+The bike to transit and transit trips may be slowed a bit because we are routing all those trips to a certain station, but in fact there may be a closer station to downtown that we are not accounting for.
+In those cases, we are modelling commuters back-tracking to the station of interest.
+4. Related to point number 2, because the 25 points within the 5km buffer around the station were randomly generated, it sometimes happens that points are located in areas were a route is not able to be created (e.g., on water).
+This means that not all stations have 25 points.
+However, for a given station, the seed (i.e., where the points are generated) is the same, which means that all travel modes have the same number of points for a given station.
+5. For the purpose of this work, we set the arrival time to Tuesday mornings at 8:30am (either on June 11 or June 18, 2024).
+Travel times vary over the morning and afternoon peak periods and we did not model trips across a variety of travel times.

 ## Conclusion